Bayesian Neural Networks for Macroeconomic Analysis: Bayesian neural networks for macroeconomic data

-This section develops our Bayesian model.
-After discussing key model specification issues in Sub-section \ref{sec: likelihood}, we introduce suitable Bayesian regularization priors in Sub-section \ref{sec: prior}, discuss modeling the error variance in Sub-section \ref{sec: SV} and develop posterior computation in Sub-section \ref{sec: posterior}.
+This section develops our general Bayesian neural network model.
+After discussing key model specification issues in Sub-section \ref{sec: likelihood}, we consider approximations in Sub-section \ref{sec:approximation}, choice of the activation function in Sub-section \ref{sec:activation}, modeling the error variance in Sub-section \ref{sec: SV}, suitable Bayesian regularization priors in Sub-section \ref{sec: prior}, and posterior computation in Sub-section \ref{sec: posterior}.